CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 ## The Project
 In this course, we will be building a personal portfolio website.
-If you are takinkg part in the [Full Stack Web Developer Bootcamp](https://class.craftacademy.co/courses/course-v1:CraftAcademy+CA-CC-01+2018/about) from Craft Academy, this project and the quiz that follows, will be part of your overall grade and become part of your projects portfolio.
+If you are taking part in the [Full Stack Web Developer Bootcamp](https://class.craftacademy.co/courses/course-v1:CraftAcademy+CA-CC-01+2018/about) from Craft Academy, this project and the quiz that follows, will be part of your overall grade and become part of your projects portfolio.

-If you are taking this course as an indipendent module, your coach will grade your code and quiz submission before issuing a course certificate.
+If you are taking this course as an independent module, your coach will grade your code and quiz submission before issuing a course certificate.

 ## Practicals

-The only prerequisites for following along with this course, is that you need to know relatively basic JavaSript (ES6), HTML and CSS and feel comfortable in your terminal as well as in the Developer Tools of your browser.
+The only prerequisites for following along with this course, is that you need to know relatively basic JavaScript (ES6), HTML and CSS and feel comfortable in your terminal as well as in the Developer Tools of your browser.
 We recommend that you use Chrome, as most of the screenshots we have included in these materials are from that browser.

 This is NOT a read-only kind of course.
-As with everything else related to programming, you need to actually DO all the excercises and write code. **Writing code on your own is the only way you will learn to code.**
+As with everything else related to programming, you need to actually DO all the exercises and write code. **Writing code on your own is the only way you will learn to code.**

 Read the text sections and follow along with the pre-recorded coding demos carefully.
 Each section will have a coach-led session where we will be doing some coding, solving issues and do Q&A's.